azselim/EasyASL/README.md

 # Other Links & Achievements
 Devpost: https://devpost.com/software/easyasl?ref_content=my-projects-tab&ref_feature=my_projects

 ### EasyASL was submitted to Hack the Valley 9 and won Best Beginner Hack!
+(Best submission by first-year students or younger)